 * uzupełnienia sprostowania aktów rozwody – filing corrections for divorce papers

-A comprehensive list of procedures dealt with at the Registry Office in Gdańsk can be found here.
+Click here to find a comprehensive list of procedures which the Registry Office in Gdańsk deals with.

 GETTING SEEN AND WAITING TIMES

-I had originally gone to the Registry Office on a Monday to get a copy of my Polish marriage certificate, but the place was heaving.
+I had originally gone to the Registry Office on a Monday to get a copy of my Polish marriage certificate.
+Unfortunately, the place was heaving.
 I anticipated a wait of at least an hour, so my wife and I scarpered.

-I returned on a Friday and there were only eight people ahead of me in the queue.
-I waited around 25 minutes to get seen.
+I returned on Friday that same week.
+There were only eight people ahead of me in the queue so I only waited 25 minutes to get seen.

-More overburdened employees in the room I entered, but they do their job and say their “pleases” and “thank yous”.
+More or less.
+The employees are up to their ears in work.
+However, they do their job and say their “pleases” and “thank yous”.

-After the official checked my details and found the certificate in the system, she asked me to go next door to pay a fee of 33zł for a copy of our full marriage certificate (zupełny aktu małżeństwa).
+After the official checked my details and found the certificate in the system, she asked me to go next door.
+In this room, I paid a fee of 33zł for a full copy of my marriage certificate (zupełny aktu małżeństwa).

-As soon as I paid, I returned to the official and she handed me my certificate.
+As soon as I paid, I returned to the official and she gave me the certificate.